IDA ICE is different: infiltration

 Should we ignore flow imbalances?

-IDA excels by modelling this coupling/ this interaction in a very easy and intuitive way.
-In most thermal models, the supply and extract flow are modelled as "balanced".
-This is a simplification that makes it easier to model.
+IDA excels by modelling this interaction in an easy way.
+In other software, the supply and extract flow are modelled as "balanced" and modelling imbalances is hard.
 But should we be ignoring these flow imbalances?
 In IDA ICE we don't have to.

 3 New Street Square